11AN-CODE/Weather_API/README.md

 Key Accomplishments Today: 🚀
 Authentication Fixes: Successfully resolved bugs in the login and registration process.
 The user's name is now correctly displayed on the dashboard after being fetched from the database.

+Dashboard & EJS Templating: Corrected EJS syntax errors and a server-side route issue to correctly render the tasks page.
+The page now dynamically displays tasks using a simple loop.